-Canaccord Genuity Group is exposed to equity price risk, liquidity risk and volatility risk as a result of its principal trading activities in equity securities.
+Canaccord Genuity Group is exposed to equity price risk, liquidity risk and volatility risk as a result of its principal trading activities in listed options and equity securities.
 The Company is also exposed to specific interest rate risk, credit spread risk and liquidity risk in respect of its principal trading in fixed income securities.
 In addition to active supervision and review of trading activities by senior management, Canaccord Genuity Group mitigates its risk exposure through a variety of limits to control concentration, capital allocation and usage, as well as through trading policies and guidelines.
-The Company manages and monitors its risks in this area using both qualitative and quantitative measures, on a company-wide basis, and also by trading desk and by individual trader.
-Canaccord Genuity Group utilizes scenario analysis and a Value-at-Risk (VaR) risk measurement system for its equity and fixed income inventories.
+The Company manages and monitors its risks in this area using both qualitative and quantitative measures, on a company-wide basis as well as by trading desk.
+Canaccord Genuity Group utilizes scenario analysis and a Value-at-Risk (VaR) risk measurement system for its equity, fixed income and derivative inventories.
 Management also regularly reviews and monitors inventory levels and positions, trading results, liquidity profile, position aging and concentration levels.
 Consequently, the Company can ensure that it is adequately diversified with respect to market risk factors and that trading activity is within the risk tolerance levels established by senior management.